LeeTibbert/cleandatacoursera/README.md

 #cleandatacoursera

-__LeeT's Repository for Coursera Getting &amp; Cleaning Data course project, January 2016__
+__Lee Tibbert's Repository for Coursera Getting &amp; Cleaning Data course project, January 2016__

 The files in this repository document a transformation of data described in the course projects requirements description as: